Creating a basic web page

 - Page name

 The page name (the URL of the page) should always be short, meaningful and entered in lowercase.
-There should be no spaces, hyphens or underscores.
+If there is more than one word then they should be separated by hyphens otherwise there should be no spaces or punctuation

 You can have more than one page with the same page name/URL in Sitecore, as long as they are in different folders.